Baharpa/Baharpa/README.md

 # 🌱 Who I Am
 I'm currently pursuing a Computer Programming & Analysis Advanced Diploma at Seneca College. <br>
-In the past two years I have spent most of my time around learning, building, and collaborating to create meaningful software solutions that solve real-world problems.
+In the past two years I have spent most of my time around learning, building, and collaborating to create software and applications that solve real-world problems.
 I thrive in both individual and team projects.

 ### 🌟 Why Choose Me?